Associate of Applied Science in Air Traffic Control

 - Demonstrate knowledge of weather and atmospheric processes and how weather phenomena affect aviation operations.

-- Demonstrate knowledge of the relationship between federal regulations, FAA publications, and the U.S. air traffic control system.
+- Demonstrate knowledge of Federal Regulations and the U.S. air traffic control system interactions, including FAA publications.

 - Demonstrate knowledge of fundamentals of aircraft separation in radar, nonradar, and terminal environments, as well as operating techniques of ATC facilities in visual and instrument conditions.